meenxkshii/System_health_monitoring/README.md

 * Configurable thresholds for each metric.
 * Sends email alerts when thresholds are breached.
 * Automated scheduling via Cron.
+* Provides a simple web dashboard for real-time and historical metric visualization.

 ## Technologies Used